Rujm el-Hiri

-Made up of more than 42,000 basalt rocks arranged in concentric circles, it has a mound 15 ft tall at its center.
+Made up of more than 42,000 basalt rocks arranged in concentric circles, Rujm al-Hiri has a mound 15 ft tall at its center.
 Some circles are complete, others incomplete.
 The outermost wall is 520 ft in diameter and 8 ft high.
 The establishment of the site, and other nearby ancient settlements, is dated by archaeologists to the Early Bronze Age II period (3000–2700 BCE).

 Since excavations have yielded very few material remains, Israeli archeologists theorize that the site was not a defensive position or a residential quarter but most likely a ritual center featuring ritual activity to placate the gods, or possibly linked to the cult of the dead.

 However, there is no consensus regarding its function, as no similar structure has been found in the Near East.

 Etymology

-The name Rujm el-Hiri, "stone heap of the wild cat", was originally taken from Syrian maps.
+The name Rujm el-Hiri, "stone heap of the wildcat", was originally taken from Syrian maps.
 The term rujm in Arabic (pl. rujum; Hebrew: rogem) can also refer to a tumulus, a heap of stones underneath which human burial space was located.
 The name is sometimes romanized as Rujm Hiri or Rujum al-Hiri.

-Rogem Hiri is a Hebrew version of the Arabic name Rujm el-Hiri.
-A modern Hebrew name used for the site is Gilgal Refā'īm or Galgal Refā'īm, "Wheel of Spirits" or "Wheel of Ghosts" as Refa'im means "ghosts" or "spirits".
+Rogem Hiri is a Modern Hebrew phonetic adaptation of the Arabic name Rujm el-Hiri.
+A modern Hebrew name used for the site is Gilgal Refaʾim, "Wheel of Spirits" or "Wheel of Ghosts", as refa'im means "ghosts" or "spirits".